DynamicsAndNeuralSystems/Time-reversibility/README.md

 </p>

 ## 2. From scratch
+The following is if you want to simulate a bunch of processes using the code provided in the [src/main/data-generation](src/main/data-generation/) folder.
+Time series generated from scratch won't match those used to generate the results in the paper due to the inherent stochasticity of some of the processes.
+To reproduce results exactly, use the pre-generated filed as in part 1.
 ### Data generation
-If you want to run the code from scratch, generating your own time series and analysing them through _hctsa_ you should start by making the `data-tr` directory.
+If you want to run the code from scratch, generating your own time series (simulated processes can be controlled with flags, e.g. `status`) and analysing them through _hctsa_ you should start by making the `data-tr` directory.

     cd Time-reversibility
     mkdir data-tr